-- Forward checking - propagates information from assigned to unassigned variables - But, doesn't provide early detection for all failures:
+- Solving CSPs with combination of heuristics plus forward checking is more efficient than either approach alone. - Propagates information from most recent assigned to unassigned variables - But, doesn't provide early detection for all failures: - NT and SA cannot both be blue!

-- NT and SA cannot both be blue! - Constraint propagation repeatedly enforces constraints locally - Can detect failure earlier - But, takes more computation is it worth the extra effort?
+- Constraint propagation repeatedly enforces constraints locally - Can detect failure earlier - But, takes more computation is it worth the extra effort?